Michael Hart Fine Art

 Authentication

-All works are signed and include a certificate of authenticity.
+All works are signed and accompanied by a certificate of authenticity.

 Fine art paper prints include matched hologram verification.